Instruction XML management cmdlets

 You must have a valid instruction code signing certificate to use this cmdlet.

-This cmdlet invokes the platform instruction signing tool.
+This cmdlet signs the instruction XML file.
 The instruction file will be signed with the user's instruction code signing certificate, which must be in the local machine certificate store under the Personal store location.

 An XML file must be signed before it can be uploaded.
 To upload a signed XML file, use the publish-1Einstruction cmdlet.
 Refer to Instruction management cmdlets.